suparpat/portview/README.md

 Features
-* Works well with portfolio data exported from Yahoo Finance, or manually create trade data in a CSV file
+* Works directly with .csv portfolio data exported from Yahoo Finance, or manually create trade data in a CSV file
 * Pulls up-to-date data from Yahoo Finance
 * Calculates:
   * Total profit/loss